 Picea abies 'Nidiformis'Item #6456 USDA Hardiness Zone: 2 - 8

-- CareCare InformationHighly adaptable to most soil types.
-Prefers slightly acidic, well-drained soils; avoid wet, shady sites.
-Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Tolerates drought, when established.
-Feed with a general purpose fertilizer before new growth begins in spring.Light Needs:Partial to full sunWatering Needs:Water weekly, or more often in extreme heat, until established.
+- CareCare InformationPrefers slightly acidic, well-drained soils, but adaptable to most soil types; avoid wet, shady sites.
+Water deeply and regularly during the first growing season to establish an extensive root system.
+Once established, reduce frequency; tolerates drought.
+Apply general purpose fertilizer before new growth begins in spring.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.

 More Blog Posts >